 Last Friday #smNPchat featured guest expert Gail Perry to dish on major gifts in the small shop.
-If you’re unfamiliar with Twitter chats or the #smNPchat, you can find out more here. #smNPchat happens every other Friday and is hosted by yours truly, Marc Pitman and Amy Sept.
+If you’re unfamiliar with Twitter chats or the #smNPchat, you can find out more here. #smNPchat happens every other Friday and is hosted by yours truly.
 And it’s the only Twitter chat covering marketing and fundraising for the small nonprofit organization.

 Gail never disappoints.
 Lots of great information (and if you’d like to check out the transcript, you can find it here) but what it all boils down to is Gail’s mantra: If you want money, ask for advice.
 If you want advice, ask for money.

 The fourth principle in Dale Carnegie’s “How to Win Friends & Influence People” – along with Influence: the Psychology of Persuasion, one of two books that should be on every fundraiser’s bookshelf – is “Be a good listener.
 Encourage others to talk about themselves.”

 Friday’s chat may have been all about major gifts, but the lessons from that chat are a primer for great fundraising in general.
 I’ve talked about this before, how, in my first development job, with no traditional nonprofit training whatsoever, I created a small survey that resulted in three new major donors.

 What are some ways the small nonprofit organization can listen?